harriet-mason/paper-cassowaryr/motivation-letter.md

 Please consider our article titled "Teaching Computers to See Patterns in Scatterplots with Scagnostics" for publication in the R Journal.

-The manuscript introduces the new package called `cassowaryr` which provides a user-friendly method to apply scagnostics to data in R and examples on how one can use these scagnostics to explore data.
-Scagnostics are a metric used to describe the shapes in scatter plots, and can be a useful dimension reduction technique.
-This package calculates the scagnostics in R and without binning, which makes the package more accessible compared to existing scagnostics packages that are simply wrappers for C++ code.
+The manuscript introduces the new package called `cassowaryr` which provides a user-friendly method to calculate scagnostics in R and examples that illustrate howthese scagnostics can be used to explore data.
+Scagnostics are a set of metrics that describe the shapes in scatter plots, and can be useful as a dimension reduction technique.
+This package calculates the scagnostics in R, which makes the package more accessible compared to previous scagnostics packages that are simply wrappers for C++ code.

 We believe the readers of the R Journal will find this article helpful because scanogstics are commonly used in data analysis, and are required for other popular packages such as `tourr` and `ggobi`.
-This paper provides details on an actively maintained package and discusses potential pitfalls that may arrise in their use.
+This paper provides details on an actively maintained scagnostics package and highlights potential pitfalls that should be avoided when using them.

 \bigskip
 \bigskip